liskin/work.lisk.in/_posts/2020-05-06-linux-media-control.markdown

 media players in the panel applet, it shows what's currently playing, but the control buttons are grey and media keys don't do anything either.
 This is also the case if there are more players active: whenever Chromium is the active player, media keys do nothing.
-This may be an old [workaround][plasma-chromium-blacklist], or another issue entirely.
-Installing the [Plasma Browser Integration][] extension fixes this problem (for HTML audio/video), but in my opinion that shouldn't be necessary these days.
+This is a [bug in Chromium's MPRIS implementation][chromium-cancontrol] that should be easy to fix.
+In the meantime, one can install the [Plasma Browser Integration][] extension as a workaround (for HTML audio/video).

 <i>
 (I tested this on a [Fedora 32 KDE][] live DVD with KDE Plasma 5.18.3.